-Having PAD increases your risk of cardiovascular complications such as a heart attack, stroke, and coronary heart disease.
+Having PAD increases your risk of cardiovascular complications such as a heart attack, stroke and coronary heart disease.
 If left untreated, the advancement of PAD may result in amputation.
-That’s why it’s important to seek treatment if you suspect you have PAD and commit to living a healthy lifestyle.
+That’s why it is important to seek treatment and commit to living a healthy lifestyle.

 What Plaque Buildup Looks Like